-Ohio Auto Accident Lawyer investigating preventable car accidents for injured plaintiffs nationwide
+Cincinnati Auto Accident Lawyer and Car Accident Attorney investigating preventable accidents for injured plaintiffs nationwide

 According to the U.S. Centers for Disease Control and Prevention (CDC), more than 2 million people are injured.
 Furthermore, more than 35,000 deaths occur each year due to auto accidents.
 This makes road accidents a leading cause of death in the U.S., according to data from the U.S. Department of Transportation.
 Of those deaths, over a thousand occur in Ohio.

 Most injuries and deaths on the road are preventable.
 Those injured in accidents may have been injured through no fault of their own.
 However, many victims are left with medical bills, lost wages, physical and emotional pain and suffering, and, in many cases, permanent injury or death.
 Following a serious car accident, victims should contact an experienced Ohio auto accident lawyer to investigate.